DPI-WE/one-sentence-story/it-was-a-dark-and-stormy-night.md

-It was a dark and stormy night
+It was a dark and stormy night.
+A dragon with her 3 new born children arrived at the mountain near the king's kingdom near Chicago.